MODESBYU/MODES/README.md

 Having completed the commands above, you can now move on to running the code in the repository.

+# Edits to Machine Learning Code:
+Overall, there shouldn't be many of these.
+When you want to train the machine learning algorithm on a dataset other than the default one, you will need to edit the `path` variable on line 22.
+Include the full path, all the way up to the part with `C:\Users\etc.`.
+If you don't include the whole path, it won't work.

 # Code Execution (from Collin)